Jack Smith tells lawmakers his team developed ‘proof beyond a reasonable doubt’ against Trump

 - Smith said the Trump administration recently fired FBI agents linked to his team, calling it retribution, while over 100 law enforcement officers were assaulted and over 160 individuals pled guilty on Jan.
 6.

-Jack Smith told lawmakers in a closed-door interview on Wednesday that his team of investigators “developed proof beyond a reasonable doubt” that U.S. President Donald Trump had criminally conspired to overturn the results of the 2020 election
+Former Justice Department special counsel Jack Smith told lawmakers in a closed-door session Wednesday that his team of investigators had “developed proof beyond a reasonable doubt” that President Trump had conspired to overturn the results of the 2020 election.
+Smith also said that his team had gathered “powerful evidence” that Trump broke the law by taking classified documents from his first term in office to his Mar-a-Lago estate in Florida.
+S

-Jack Smith tells Jim Jordan there was 'proof' of Trump's crimes in private hearing
+Jack Smith tells House of ‘proof’ of Trump’s crimes

 Coverage Details